feststelltaste/awesome-software-analytics/readme.md

 Courses from the academic world that lecture Software Analytics in-depth.

+- [Canadian Summer School on Practical Analyses of Software Engineering Data, 2011](http://pased.soccerlab.polymtl.ca/schedule.php) - a collection of talks about early adoptions of Software Analytics in practice
 - [Prof. Dr. Jürgen Döllner: Automated Visual Software Analytics (2015)](https://open.hpi.de/courses/softwareanalytics2015) - Very detailed and precise explanations with focus on the visualization of software analyses

 ## Lists of Tools